hmans/miniplex/README.md

 ### Miniplex does not have a built-in notion of systems

-Unlike most other ECS implementations, Miniplex does not have any built-in notion of systems, and does not perform any of its own scheduling.
+Unlike the majority of ECS libraries, Miniplex does not have any built-in notion of systems, and does not perform any of its own scheduling.
 This is by design; your project will likely already have an opinion on how to schedule code execution, and instead of providing its own and potentially conflicting setup, Miniplex will neatly snuggle into the one you already have.

 Systems are extremely straight-forward: just write simple functions that operate on the Miniplex world, and run them in whatever fashion fits best to your project (`setInterval`, `requestAnimationFrame`, `useFrame`, your custom ticker implementation, and so on.)